Policy last updated

 Paraprofessional class

 Paraprofessional vacancies cannot be advertised.
-The employment of a paraprofessional can only occur when it has been established that there is no suitable registered teacher available to fill the teaching vacancy and the Victorian Institute of Training has granted that person permission to teach.
+The employment of a paraprofessional can only occur when it has been established established that there is no suitable registered teacher available to fill the teaching vacancy.
+Employment as a paraprofessional may only occur following an application from the school to the Victorian Institute of Teaching seeking permission to fill the vacancy with an unqualified person, and the Victorian Institute of Training granting that person permission to teach.

-However, where the principal forms a view that a vacancy, which requires particular expertise, may not attract applications from registered teachers then the following advice may be included in the job opening when the teacher vacancy is created on Recruitment Online:
+However, where the principal forms a view that a vacancy, which requires particular expertise, may not attract applications from registered teachers then the following advice may be included in the job opening when the teacher vacancy is created on School Jobs Vic:

 'People who have professional expertise in the area but do not have current provisional or full registration from the Victorian Institute of Teaching may apply.
-Preference will be given to applicants with teacher training.
-Applicants who are not eligible for provisional or full registration will be required to obtain permission to teach from the Victorian Institute of Teaching prior to commencing employment'.
+Preference will be given to applicants with provisional or full VIT registration.
+Applicants who are not eligible for provisional or full registration require permission to teach from the Victorian Institute of Teaching prior to commencing employment'.

 A paraprofessional employed in response to a 'classroom teacher' vacancy will be offered employment at either salary range 1 or 2.
 A paraprofessional employed in response to a 'leading teacher' or ‘learning specialist’ vacancy will be offered employment at either range 3 or 4.
 The range is determined by the principal having regard to the role and responsibilities the paraprofessional will undertake.